ceeli/LettuceDetect/README.md

 }]
 ```

-## Streamlit Demo
+## Streamlit Demos

-Check out the Streamlit demo to see the model in action.
+Check out the Streamlit demos to see the model in action.

+### Hallucination Detection

-Install streamlit:
+Install dependencies:

 ```bash
 pip install streamlit